gu-computational-workspace/kursmaterial/README.md

 # kursmaterial
-Course material for module NEK206 Econometrics
+Course material for module FEK211 Digitalisation and Management